NuclearCookie/PlatformDevSlides/course5/git.md

 Why branches?

 Branches can be used to
 * work on 2 features at once without sharing the code
 * Have a stable code branch (master) and working branches (develop)
 * Create a merge request
+* Branches contain the complete history of the ancestor branches. including previous merges.

 Creating branches